 Competition Rules

-The Congressional Art Institute’s Rules and Regulations for the 2024 competition will be available soon.
+The Congressional Art Institute’s Rules and Regulations for the 2025 competition should be available soon.

-Artwork entered in the contest must be 2-dimensional, no larger than 26 inches high, 26 inches wide, and 4 inches in depth when framed, and weigh no more than 15 pounds (even when framed).
+Artwork entered in the contest must be 2-dimensional (no bas-relief), no larger than 26 inches high, 26 inches wide, and 4 inches in depth when framed, and weigh no more than 15 pounds (even when framed).

 Accepted mediums for the artwork are as follows: